10 Durable Products You'll NEVER Have to Pay to Replace

 It might seem like counterintuitive advice from a seasoned deal authority, but here's why it’s better NOT to organize your shopping experience from low to high when it comes to certain product categories.
 We talked to the shopping experts here at Brad's Deals, and rounded up ten brands and products that you can invest in for life.

 Handy, stainless steel, built for eternity.
 On virtually every website that sells Leatherman products, reviewers unequivocally praise their capacity to last decades.
 While some Leatherman multitools offer greater variability in features than others, each design beams with value.
 Why pay for 20 different basic tools when you can have them all in one handheld gadget that fits in your pocket?

 “I bought this tool about 10 years ago and it is still going strong," said one Leatherman loyalist.
 "Trust me, I have used every part of this tool at some point in time.
 One thing that really impresses me is that the knife blade is still very, very sharp.”

-Lowest price we found: Leatherman Wingman Multi-Tool – $32.95 at Walmart
+Lowest price we found: Leatherman Wingman Multi-Tool – $34.95 at REI

 The Wingman is the Swiss Army Knife’s stronger, smarter, more-impressive brother.
 It has 17 different features, and to name a few: needle nose pliers, wire cutters, three screwdrivers, two knives, a saw, and a bottle opener.
 The best part?
 In the case you accidentally run your multitool over with a tractor, Leatherman offers a 25-year warranty on the Wingman.